heavywatal/esb-hpc/content/software.md

 ## Additional Tools

-Additional tools are installed with [Linuxbrew](http://linuxbrew.sh/) to `/home/linuxbrew/.linuxbrew/`.
+Additional tools are installed with [Linuxbrew](http://linuxbrew.sh/) to `/home/linuxbrew/.linuxbrew/` if available.
+Otherwise, they are manually installed to `/opt/local/`.
-The environment variable `PATH` for the `bin` is preset for all users.
+The environment variable `PATH` for their `bin`s is preset for all users.

 ### Compilers, Interpreters, and Libraries